OpenJML/openjml.github.io/tutorial/AssumeStatement.md

 Here we have stated a postcondition we want in the ensures clause and a sketch of an implementation to compute it.
-But we don't know yet how to speicfy the behavior of loops (that is coming later!), so we add some assumptions that we expect to be true.
+But we don't know yet how to specify the behavior of loops (that is coming later!), so we add some assumptions that we expect to be true.
 With those assumptions, the above example verifies.